soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_augmentation.md

 6. OWS services (WMS, WFS, WCS, CSW) typically return a HTTP 500 error when called without the necessary parameters.
 A handling for these services has been applied in order to detect and include the necessary parameters before being checked.
 7. **On demand URL validation** Enables real-time checking of individual URLs without storing results in the database.
 Returns immediate feedback including status, content metadata, redirect information and diagnostic messages explaining link issues.
 Particularly useful for pre-validating links before processing in other tools, avoiding unnecessary operations on broken URLs.
 Utilized in [Spatial Metadata Extractor](#spatial-metadata-extractor) to skip processing broken URLs

-A javascript widget is further used to display the link status directly in the SoilWise [Metadata Catalogue](catalogue.md) record.
+A javascript widget is further used to display the link status directly in the SoilWise [SoilWise Finder](catalogue.md) record.

 The API can be used to identify which records have broken links.